 Results in Figure 3 demonstrate excellent agreement between the FEFLOW plugin and the analytical solution.
 By using simulations with shorter split-operator time step, it can be shown that differences relative to the analytical solution result mainly from operator splitting.
-The operator-splitting error is most evident close to the source patch, where advection-dominated inflow leads to an overestimation of concentrations in C1, while the rest of the decay chain concentrations, C2-C4, are underestimated.
+The operator-splitting error is most evident close to the source patch, where advection-dominated inflow leads to an overestimation of concentrations of C1, while the rest of the decay chain concentrations, C2-C4, are underestimated.
 Minor differences of C4 at the downstream boundary result from the approximation of the semi-infinite half space by a finite domain of 100 m.

 Figure 3: Species concentrations for a first-order decay chain in a steady flow field as calculated by the FEFLOW plugin compared to the analytical solution of Wexler [42] and Sun et al. [37].